delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 If you want to learn **a lot** about Graph Theory, check out this [article](https://medium.freecodecamp.org/i-dont-understand-graph-theory-1c96572a1401)

-The seven bridges of Konigsberg is the foundation and birth of graph theory.
+The seven bridges of Koenigsberg is the foundation and birth of graph theory.

 ![img](https://cdn-images-1.medium.com/max/2000/1*Yiwa1Lzpj6XHAXW3G9KcqA.png)